randyttruong/learn/README.md

 # learn
-mega repo for all of my notes on math, compsci, and other goofy things
+mega repo for all of my notes. might put on website later idk

+# setup
+using neovim + typst + skim (mac app)